flowdock/api-docs/docs/Integration-Guide.md

 For detailed descriptions of these fields, check out the [threads documentation](threads).

 When posting messages into threads, there are a generally two types of messages that should be used: [activities](message-types#/activity) or [discussions](message-types#/discussion).
+To control which kind of a message is being sent, set the *event* field as "activity" or "discussion".

 #### Activities